jitbit/PropMapper/README.md

 ## Under the hood

-We use compiled Expression trees, created in the static constructor and cached ina var, which makes it really fast.
+We use compiled Expression trees, created in the static constructor and cached in a var, which makes it really fast.

 ## Use case